-It was a nice short read.
+It was a quality short read.
 Maybe it was a feel good piece.

-We have been hearing a lot about the hiring problems faced by US companies.
-Sure in the WSJ or the NYT.
-But mainly from the talking heads of well followed and heavily subscribed to podcasts.
-We’ve found that most offer a Gartner Group, Indeed or Zip Recruiter content repeat (If this is your list we suggest you stick to Gartner).
+We have been hearing a lot about the hiring problems faced by US companies from the talking heads in well followed / subscribed to podcasts.

-You may listen to these podcasts while commuting or exercising and say to yourself, “I knew that” and feel better about yourself.
+Most offer a Gartner Group, Indeed or Zip Recruiter content repeat.
+You may listen to them while commuting or exercising and say to yourself, “I knew that” and feel better about yourself.
+Try not to.

 In hindsight though, we failed you.
 We neglected to offer you a solution to this other than “promote from within.”

-Pro Hint: This hiring and employment strategy we discuss is for every position other than C-Level or high level specialists in tech, engineering and medical.
+Pro Hint: This hiring and employment strategy is for every position other than C-Level or high level specialists in tech, engineering and medical.

 Let’s use a simple recent use case as an example.

 Not long ago, we began working with a private company reliant on skilled mechanics.
-This company would spend months searching for the right candidates plus an additional few weeks negotiating their compensation.
-They’d rest a bit having filled an important position, only to lose them to bigger companies within 12 months.
-After a brief discussion, we recognized that the company had great in-house training capability – a few senior mechanics and managers who needed entry level people to assist them in their work.
-Think “Internships or Temp Workers”.
+This company would spend months searching for the right candidates, then a few weeks negotiating their compensation, only to lose them to bigger companies within 12 months.

 The result?
 They have a consistent labor source at a low cost (salary) entry point.